vascoalramos/aebd/labs/lab07/swingbench/README.txt

 * Fixed a problem where it wasn't possible to restart a benchmark run when using connection pooling
 * Improved stats
 * Fixed a problem when "full" stats weren't saved to the results file when a collection window was specified (-bs and -be)
+* Added new transactions to sh benchmark
+* Percentiles now report 10th to 90th percentiles instead of just 25th,50th and 75th percentile
+* Added a new command line option to allow users to change stats collection target.
+* Added new commands to coordinator to make it simpler to use
+   * Changed -stop to -kill to better indicate what it does
+   * Changed -halt to -stop to indicate what it does
+   * Added -stopall to stop all attached clients
+   * Added -runall to start all attached clients
+   * Added -stats to enable all display aggregated transaction rates of all attached clients